 Healthcare data and its boundaries are like oil and vinegar.
 It’s difficult to share as it is sensitive and requires a high level of privacy and security.
-The abundant health information amassed from EHRs, EMRs, patient portals, insurance forms, and other health system is like a maze of data with a significant gap between each player.
+The abundant health information amassed from EHRs, EMRs, patient portals, insurance forms, and other health systems is like a maze of data with a significant gap between each player.
 This inability to access data when needed leads to a vague understanding of a patient’s or population’s health needs, which results in poor health outcomes.
 Thus, building ‘bridges’ to cover this gap between information systems is crucial so that healthcare providers or stakeholders can collaborate and use data in innovative ways to create a better healthcare system of tomorrow.
 We call this bridge ‘Interoperability.’

 So, what is interoperability and why is it so important in healthcare?
 Let’s discuss!